 As noted above, California seeks to reduce its GHG emissions to 80 percent below 1990 levels by 2050.
 Figure 1 is drawn from an illustrative economy-wide analysis done by Energy and Environmental Economics, Inc. (E3) of pathways for achieving this goal, with potential contributions from each major strategy represented by a different colored wedge.
+T he light blue wedge depicts the GHG emissions reductions coming from energy efficiency efforts (including transportation).
+The analysis concluded that California needs to pursue concurrently all major strategies illustrated in the figure to meet its 2050 GHG emission reduction goal.
+Energy efficiency savings are particularly important because they lower energy costs to customers and system-wide.
+Without energy efficiency, the overall cost of meeting carbon goals increases significantly.

-The light blue wedge depicts the GHG emissions reductions coming from energy ore recent modeling done by E3 on California's GHG emissions focuses on what the state could do in the next 15 years to stay on track toward 2050 GHG emissions goals.
+ore recent modeling done by E3 on California's GHG emissions focuses on what the state could do in the next 15 years to stay on track toward 2050 GHG emissions goals.
 The analysis suggests that California should target a 26-38 percent reduction in emissions by 2030, relative to the 1990 GHG level.
-14 Figure 2 illustrates the reduction in energy use per capita from scenarios that reach the 2050 goal.
+Figure 2 illustrates the reduction in energy use per capita from scenarios that reach the 2050 goal.
 In this particular model the decreased intensity is achieved through baseline reductions in the demand for some energy services, more efficient delivery of those services, and fuel switchingprimarily electrification of transportation and heating loads.
 These significant energy (and cost) savings make the model's supply-side low-carbon grid technologies more affordable at the consumer level.
-In fact, as the entire energy system decarbonizes over time, the role of energy efficiency shifts from emissions-savings to a cost-savings strategy.
+In fact, as the entire energy system decarbonizes over time, the role of energy efficiency shifts from emissions-savings to a costsavings strategy.

 Figure 2: Energy Use Per Capita (2015-2050) (Note: Energy and Environmental Economics (E3).
 2015, April 6.
 California PATHWAYS: GHG Scenario Results.
-E3 PATHWAYS. https://ethree.com/documents/E3_PATHWAYS_GHG_Scenarios_Updated_April2015.pdf.)
+E3 PATHWAYS. https://ethree.com/documents/E3\PATHWAYS\GHG\Scenarios\Updated\April2015.pdf.)

-awrence Berkeley National Laboratory (LBNL) has also released new work, modeling policy and technology scenarios in California focused on GHG emissions reductions in 2020 and 2030.15 Using CALGAPS, a model simulating GHG and criteria pollutant emissions in California from 2010 to 2050, four scenarios are presented: (1) Committed policies, (2) Uncommitted policies, (3) Potential policy and technology futures, and (4) Counterfactual (which omits all GHG policies).
+awrence Berkeley National Laboratory (LBNL) has also released new work, modeling policy and technology scenarios in California focused on GHG emissions reductions in 2020 and 2030.
+Using CALGAPS, a model simulating GHG and criteria pollutant emissions in California from 2010 to 2050, four scenarios are presented: (1) Committed policies, (2) Uncommitted policies, (3) Potential policy and technology futures, and (4) Counterfactual (which omits all GHG policies).
 Forty-nine individual policies were assessed, such as Title 24 building codes and goals included in the California Public Utilities Commission's (CPUC) 2008 Energy Efficiency Strategic Plan.
-16 This modeling demonstrates the critical importance of California's current energy efficiency efforts but also reveals that additional policies leading to greater emission reductions will be needed in the longer-term.
+This modeling demonstrates the critical importance of California's current energy efficiency efforts but also reveals that additional policies leading to greater emission reductions will be needed in the longer-term.